-The Sybase SQL Server, Installation Guide for Microsoft Windows NT states the minimum system memory requirement for running Sybase SQL Server is 32 megabytes, which includes the memory requirements for Windows NT.
+The Sybase SQL Server Installation Guide for Microsoft Windows NT states the minimum system memory requirement for running Sybase SQL Server is 32 megabytes, which includes the memory requirements for Windows NT.

 NOTE: For satisfactory performance, do not run Sybase SQL Server on a system with less than 32 megabytes of memory.
-On a dedicated Sybase SQL Server machine, reserve at least 16 megabytes of memory for Windows NT and allocate all of the remaining memory to Sybase SQL Server.